 CALL US NOW: 07 3890 2637

-United Scrap Metal Traders welcome trade, industrial and commercial customers as well as members of the public .
+Queensland’s container refund scheme commenced on 1 November 2018 and United Scrap Metal Traders are proud to be your local container refund point in Brisbane .
 Our yard is centrally located next to the Gateway Bridge at 913 Lytton Rd Murarrie.
-We have safe on-site customer parking, electronic scales and all the facilities required when you bring your unwanted scrap metal to us.
+We have safe on-site parking, friendly staff and all the facilities required to get your refund sorted quickly.

 At United Scrap Metal Traders the more frequently recycled metals are scrap steel, iron, lead, aluminium, copper, stainless steel and zinc.

 For more information on the types of metals we recycle, please see What We Buy.

 There are two main categories of metals: ferrous and non-ferrous.
 Metals which contain iron in them are known as ferrous, whereas metals without iron are non-ferrous.

 Our scrap metal collection and recycling service is built around your individual needs.
 We offer transit collections and skip collections around Brisbane and have various sizes of skips available.
 We can provide regular scheduled collections or one-off collections at times to suit you.

 United Scrap Metal Traders offer a scrap metal collection service to domestic, commercial and construction customers.
 We are equipped and happy to service both small domestic projects and large-scale commercial undertakings.